Judge blocks NY’s bid to shutter NRA, but lawsuit continues

 James’ lawsuit, filed in August 2020, tells “a grim story of greed, self-dealing, and lax financial oversight” at the NRA’s highest levels, but it does not allege any financial misconduct benefited the organization or harmed the public, or that the NRA is incapable of “continuing its legitimate activities on behalf of its millions of members,” Cohen wrote in a 42-page decision.

 The judge also raised concerns that shutting down the NRA could impinge the free speech and assembly rights of its millions of members.
 Nevertheless, he said, James’ lawsuit can continue against the NRA, its longtime leader Wayne LaPierre, and three other people who have served as executives with the organization.
+They had filed a motion to dismiss the case.

+“While we’re heartened that the judge rejected the NRA’s attempts to thwart most of the claims in our case against the NRA, we are disappointed that the judge ruled against the dissolution portion of the case,” James said in a statement.
+“We are considering our legal options with respect to this ruling.
+We remain committed to enforcing New York law regardless of how powerful any individual or organization may be.”

-Messages seeking comment were left with spokespeople for the NRA and the state attorney general’s office.
+A message seeking comment was left with the NRA.

+In a court filing last year, lawyers for the organization called the lawsuit brought by James, a Democrat, “a blatant and malicious retaliation campaign against the NRA and its constituents based on her disagreement with the content of their speech.”

 LaPierre, the CEO who has been in charge of day-to-day operations since 1991, is accused in the lawsuit of spending millions on private travel and personal security and accepting expensive gifts — such as African safaris and use of a 107-foot (32-meter) yacht — from vendors.